 Fever reducers such as acetaminophen (found in Children’s TYLENOL®) or ibuprofen (found in Children’s MOTRIN®) may help make your child more comfortable.
 They usually work in 30 to 60 minutes.
 Ask your doctor for his or her recommendation.

-Comfort Tip: A sleeping child is a comfortable child.
+A sleeping child is a comfortable child.
 Most pediatricians recommend that you not wake a sleeping child to give fever medicine.

-Other steps to consider:
+Other steps to consider

 Sponge your child’s body with slightly warm water (only if child finds it comforting and stop if child begins to shiver)